rebeccaherman1/MMM_Analysis/README.md

     - n: CMIP5 historical Natural Forcings "NAT"
     - g: CMIP5 historical Greenhouse Gases "GHG"
     - cmip6_: same experiments, but in CMIP6.
-* amip-piF: CMIP6 "Vanilla" AMIP simulations (forced with SST and preindustrial radiative forcings)
+* amip-piF: CMIP6 AMIP simulations forced with SST and preindustrial radiative forcings
-* amip-hist: CMIP6 AMIP+RAD which begin by 1850 (SST + ALL radiative forcings).
+* amip-hist: CMIP6 AMIP simulations forced with SST and historical ALL radiative forcings, which begin by 1850

 ## Data Scripts
 Below are the scripts used to generate these data files.